Moments after NCAA adopts interim NIL policy, Washington State launches ‘Cougar Pursuit’ program

-Shortly after the NCAA revealed policy that gives student-athletes the opportunity to capitalize on name, image, likeness starting on Thursday, Washington State’s athletic department revealed a comprehensive program that will work to assist Cougar athletes with NIL.
+Shortly after the NCAA approved policy that gives student-athletes the opportunity to capitalize on name, image, likeness starting Thursday, Washington State’s athletic department revealed a comprehensive program that will work to assist Cougar athletes with NIL.

-The program, named “The Cougar Pursuit,” will be a collaborative effort between WSU Athletics and the WSU Center for Entrepreneurial Studies and INFLCR software company, and will provide educational opportunities for Cougar athletes hoping to monetize from their name, image and likeness.
+The program, named “The Cougar Pursuit,” will be a collaborative effort between WSU Athletics and the WSU Center for Entrepreneurial Studies and INFLCR software company, and will provide educational opportunities for Cougar athletes hoping to monetize their name, image and likeness.

-In a school release unveiling “The Cougar Pursuit,” WSU labeled its athletic department “the most recognizable and influential collegiate athletic brand in the Evergreen State.”
+In a school news release unveiling “The Cougar Pursuit,” WSU labeled its athletic department “the most recognizable and influential collegiate athletic brand in the Evergreen State.”

 WSU’s Center for Entrepreneurship, a branch of the Carson College of Business, will sponsor a five-week educational course for student-athletes looking to learn more about NIL.
 The course, according to WSU’s release, will cover topics like intellectual property, personal branding and marketing in a digital world, finance and contracting, and life after sports during the Summer Advantage session.
 The course will conclude with a personal elevator pitch.